cofacts/media-manager/README.md

 ## Usage

-The code snippet below shows how to setup the connection Google Cloud Storage, and how to search for a file in the bucket, and how to add new files to the bucket.
+The code snippet below shows how to set up the connection Google Cloud Storage, and how to search for a file in the bucket, and how to add new files to the bucket.

 ```js